 ACL Management Modes

-Two modes are available to configure the management of ACLs in the Nuxeo Platform.
+Two modes are available to configure the management of ACLs in the Nuxeo Platform when using a VCS repository.
 They are activated using the

 aclOptimization parameter in the repository configuration.